 Another one of those diseases that seems to crop up occasionally.
 Popeye disease can be caused by a variety of factors such as a bacterial infection, poor water quality and a parasitic infestation.
 This disease has very obvious symptoms.
 One or both eyes may appear very swollen and protrude from the side of the head.
 Unless you are not a very observant person, you really can't miss this symptom.
 It is worth noting that Popeye is rarely fatal.
 It may only persist for a short time and then go away again.
 However, action needs to be taken for the sake of the fish.
 There are various medications that can be used to treat this disorder, one of them is called myxazin and should be readily available at your fish store.

 This condition is usually caused by a bacterial infection.
 Fin rot will normally cause the fins to split, or become ragged.
 Severe cases will totally eat away the fin until there is only a stump left.
 There is often a white egg edge to the affected area.
 There are treatments available for this condition, which are normally antibacterial medications.
 It's worth mentioning that this condition is often caused by poor water quality so keep up with your regular water changes.
+If your fish store sells Myxazin then this is a popular treatment for this condition.

 Oscar Fish is Breathing Heavily